clemsos/writings/_quora/2014-07-16-I-heard-you-can-get-a-PhD-in-UK-in-3-years-Can-you-do-the-same-at-Spain-France-Italy-etc.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to I heard you can get a PhD in UK in 3 years.
+    I heard you can get a PhD in UK in 3 years.
     Can you do the same at Spain, France, Italy, etc? - Quora
 ---